-Art Office is a work program in which artists are prompted to consider their creative practices more like workaday office jobs.
+Art Office is a work program for artists in which members are prompted to apply themselves to their creative practices like they would a 9-5 office job.

-Our mission is to help artists focus and be more productive by prescribing a regimen based on personal responsibility, peer accountability, and public engagement.
+Our mission is to motivate artists to focus and increase productivity by prescribing a regimen based on personal responsibility, peer accountability, and public engagement.